Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 D-->>R: v1 (old)

-Note over W,R: Original thread succesfully updated db
+Note over W,R: Original thread successfully updated db

 W->>D: UPDATE user:{id} = v2 (new)